spacemangames55555/Rumblejam/docs/GDD.md

 All damage routes through the triangle, including hazard and plague ticks.
 There is no unrouted damage path.
 Every skill and every enemy declares a domain.
 Enemies render a **4px domain-coloured rim**, always visible, no inspection required.

-**Assigning a domain to each skill happens while writing its tree, never afterward.** One extra field during authoring; a 420-item audit with no context otherwise.
-The same applies to trigger assignment and TUNING placement.
+**Domain, trigger, selector, and TUNING assignment all happen while writing a tree, never afterward.** One extra field during authoring; a 420-item audit with no context otherwise.

 ---